developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-4/guide/settings/index.md

 ------

 ### Preferences
-The Preferences section controls keypress feedback, default layout and tab selections, and other aids to productivity. **NOTE: Enterprise Keyboard Designer 1.4 (and later) allows a custom keyboard layout to be selected as the default layout** in the device, to appear whenever an input field receives focus (**requires EKB 3.4 or later**).
+The Preferences section controls keypress feedback, default layout and tab selections, and other aids to productivity. **NOTE: Enterprise Keyboard Designer 1.4 (and later) allows a custom keyboard layout to be selected as the default** in the device, to appear whenever an input field receives focus (**requires EKB 3.4 or later**).
 See the [EKD User Guide](/ekd/latest/guide/usage/#iicreatelayouts) for more information.

 **Default settings are shown here**: